Human Resource Managers; how would you like a schedule that your employees will love?

 - Two weekend crews are used. Â One crew works 12-hour days on Friday, Saturday, and Sunday while the other crew works 12-hour nights on Friday, Saturday and Sunday.
 In this way, the Weekend Warrior crews work 36 hours a week and only work 3 days per week. Â Mondays through Thursdays are covered by two other crews: a 12-hour day crew, and a 12-hour night crew.

-- While there are several variations to this concept, these three represent to lion's share of what we have seen out there.
+While there are several variations to this concept, these three represent the lion’s share of what we have seen out there.

-Now that we've clarified the type of schedule, let's look at The Trap.
+Now that we’ve clarified the type of schedule, let’s look at The Bait & Trap.

 The Bait or the thing that makes this type of schedule so attractive is that it appears to satisfy everyone involved. Â The company needs 24/7 coverage and this provides it. Â The employees don’t want to work weekends so you hire someone else to do it. Â This satisfies your existing workforce. Â Potential employees want a job and will often take any shift to get a foot in the door. Â This schedule allows people to get that foot in there, provided they are willing to work weekends – done deal.